TIU11/rails-application-template/README.md

         \curl -sSL https://get.rvm.io | sudo bash -s stable

-* Ruby 2.5.x is installed
+* Ruby 2.6.x is installed

-        rvm install 2.5
+        rvm install 2.6
-        rvm install 2.5 --disable-binary # if you encounter OpenSSL `certificate verify failed` errors on OS X
+        rvm install 2.6 --disable-binary # if you encounter OpenSSL `certificate verify failed` errors on OS X. This may be irrelevant since Ruby 2.3, but we're not sure ;-)

-* Rails 5.2.x is installed
+* Rails 6.0.x is installed

-        rvm use 2.5.5
+        rvm use 2.6.5
         gem install rails               # install latest version of rails gem install rails -v "~> 4.2.7" # you may install an older version, but the template is very likely to not work.
 Some things require rails 5.2+

 * Bundler and RubyGems are up-to-date (optional)

+  For ruby 2.5 and below

-        rvm @global do gem install bundler -v 1.17.3  # Rails 5.x depends on bundler (< 2.0, >= 1.3.0)
+        rvm @global do gem install bundler
-                                            # We've noticed bundler 1.7+ is much faster than 1.3
         gem update --system                 # Per https://rubygems.org/pages/download

+  For ruby 2.6 and above (which includes bundler)

+        gem update bundler
+        gem update --system                 # Per https://rubygems.org/pages/download

 * Expects `pg` 1.x which requires PostgreSQL 9.2+.
 To use another database, you'll need to make a few config changes.

+        brew install postgresql

 * XCode and command line tools (GCC needed to compile some gems)